xmartlabs/xmartlabs.github.io/_posts/2020-03-30-agile-iOS-development-workflow-with-fastlane-bitrise.md

 <img width="100%" src="/images/ios-fastlane-ci/triggers.png" />

 We still need to define our `pr` workflow that should run `fastlane tests`.
-As we said a workflow is a sequence of tasks that will run one after another.
 Bitrise provides the computer hardware with basic configuration and setup like Xcode and CocoaPods and some other tools.
-We only need to define the workflow, which means we need to define the sequence of tasks that belong to the workflow.
+We only need to define the sequence of tasks that belong to the workflow.

-The first step is to clone the repository for which Bitrise already provides a task to do so named `Git Clone Repository`.
+The first step is to clone the repository for which Bitrise already provides a task named `Git Clone Repository`.

 We also have to install any needed tool not provided by default in [Bitrise environment stack](https://github.com/bitrise-io/bitrise.io/blob/master/system_reports/osx-xcode-11.3.x.log).
 It could be a missing functionality or we might need another version of a particular tool.
 Even though Fastlane is part of the Bitrise stack, I'm using a newer version of it so I'm gonna install it.
 We will also update the cocoapods repo.
 We can do so by adding a new step to the workflow that runs a script named 'Do anything with Script step'.